Send the link below via email or IMCopy

-Because of our connection with others, our states and habits of mind have an impact on others; the quality of our presence, including thoughts, words, and actions, impacts others.
+Remember that we are connected to other people, so our feelings and thoughts have an impact on others (especially when they influence our words and actions).
 When we train our brains, we help ourselves, but we also help those around us!

 Being mindful of the impact of one's thoughts, words, and actions, as well as the situation of the person that one is communicating with